kere-hore/split-bill/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: 🚀 Feature Request
-about: Suggest a new feature for the Feature Toggle Management System
+about: Suggest a new feature for the Split Bill Application
 title: '[FEATURE] '
 labels: ['enhancement', 'needs-triage']
 assignees: ''